NanoNebulas/Quantum-Computing/README.md

 10. the idea is to use a Silver Mirror with infared Magnetic Resistance to achive entanglement and data storage.

-11. The Silver Mirrors are our hard drive, with the right absorbtion frequency.
+11. The Silver Mirrors are our Entanglement Communications hard drive, with the right absorbtion frequency.

  nanonebulas@gmail.com